kvinay7/trade-reconciliation-agent/README.md

-# AI-Powered Financial Trade Reconciliation Agent
+# Financial Trade Reconciliation Agent

 A next-generation financial operations agent that combines deterministic logic with Large Language Models (LLMs) to automate the reconciliation of trade records between internal booking systems and external brokers/custodians.